Caranqui culture

-The Cara or Caranqui culture flourished in coastal Ecuador, in what is now Manabí Province, in the first millennium CE.
+The Caranqui culture or Cara was an archaeological culture which flourished in coastal Ecuador, in what is now Manabí Province, in the first millennium CE.

 History

 In the 10th century AD, they followed the Esmeraldas River up to the high Andean valley of Caranqui.
 They were often at war with the neighboring Cayambi people.

 The Caranqui and their allies were defeated in battle along with the Quitu, the Cañari, the Palta, and the other ethnic groups of the region by an army of Túpac Inca, the son of Pachacuti.
 They led a revolt against Huayna Capac along with the Cayambi.
 After the capture of their capital, they fled to a lake.
 The battle that followed was so brutal that the lake was renamed Yahuarcocha (blood lake).
 Huayna Cápac temporarily consolidated the region.

 In 1534 the Caranqui culture were conquered by the Spanish.
 They became extinct as a tribe chiefly from exposure to new European infectious diseases, which took a heavy toll in fatalities.
 In addition, the Spanish conquerors married Cara women.
 Their descendants continued to intermarry, producing the mestizo population of the region who gradually became disconnected from their indigenous heritage.

 In the early 21st century, there was a major find of sophisticated tombs, dating to 800 CE, in the Florida neighborhood of Quito.
 They are 20 meters deep, and each holds the remains of a total of 10 individuals in three levels, accompanied by grave goods of textiles, carved pieces, and food and drink for the afterlife.
 The Museum of Florida opened in 2010 in the neighborhood to hold artifacts and interpretive material related to Quitu culture, including figures of a man and a woman dressed in traditional Quitu clothing.
 This however does not indicate a united political entity in the region and the site is considered a Quitu site.
 The local ceramics do not show unity among the different regions supposedly ruled by the shyris.